 In addition to the risk posed regarding a company’s ability to manage its own debt, rising interest rates can negatively affect businesses through the impact of higher interest rates on consumers.
 Consumers faced with coping with higher interest rates in relation to their personal debt may cut back on discretionary spending – i.e., stop buying as many consumer goods.
 This can have a depressive effect on the whole economy, presenting further dangers for companies in terms of remaining profitable or even just financially solvent.

 Political risk can be defined as any risk that corporations or investors face due to political decisions, events, or conditions.
 Any changes in government, legislative bodies, trade policy, or foreign policy by one or more countries can be factors of political risk.
 The current situation regarding import tariffs charged by various countries is an instance of political risk.
 High import tariffs put in place by the government of country “A” may make it difficult for a company in country “B”, one that relies heavily on export sales to individuals or businesses in country “A”, to continue operating profitably.

-The field of Equity Trading offers a number of opportunities for individuals seeking a fast-paced and interesting career in the financial industry.
+Thank you for reading CFI’s guide on Equity Trader.
 If you’re ready to dive into the world of an equity trader, then check out these other CFI resources: